 Sedona, Arizona is one of the most popular attractions for people visiting Arizona who are interested in spectacular scenery.
 As you drive into Sedona the red rocks rise on the horizon, and you'll be reminded of old western movies that you always thought had fake backdrops!
 Closer to Phoenix than the Grand Canyon, Sedona makes an easy day trip for gorgeous views, cool hikes, art gallery hopping, shopping, dining, and vortex investigating.
 One of the easiest ways to get to Sedona is to take a guided tour.

 That way you can leave the driving to someone else.
-If you want to leave the shops and cafes and galleries of downtown Sedona to explore the red rocks, I highly recommend a 4x4 or jeep tour.
+If you want to leave the shops and cafes and galleries of downtown Sedona to explore the red rocks, we highly recommend a 4x4 or jeep tour.
 Be aware that it is about 3,000 feet higher in elevation in Phoenix.
-That means that it will be about ten degrees (give or take) cooler in Sedona than in Phoenix.
+That means that it will be about 10 F (give or take) cooler in Sedona than in Phoenix.
 It occasionally snows in winter, and it is hot in summer.

 Downtown Sedona, where many of the galleries, shops, restaurants and tour companies are located, is from 2 to 3 hours from most locations in Greater Phoenix.
 It is an easy drive on highways.
 Once you are about to enter Sedona, be prepared to negotiate a series of roundabouts, designed to keep traffic moving, but at a non-frenzied pace.